user-jiyichen/user-jiyichen.github.io/_pages/reading.md

 **Blogs**
 - [Blogs on Bayes](https://danmackinlay.name/#category=Bayes) by Dan Mackinlay

-Insightful collections on various topics.
+ A rich collection on various topics around Bayesian statistics.

 - [How to do great work](https://paulgraham.com/greatwork.html) by Paul Graham